-At Norlington, we have three dedicated computer science rooms each containing 30 student PC’s with a variety of programming languages available starting at block programming and moving up to Python.
+At Norlington, we have two dedicated computer science rooms each containing 30 student PC’s with a variety of programming languages available starting at block programming and moving up to Python.

 Computer Science is compulsory at KS3 and students opt to take the subject for their GCSE/A-Levels.